TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Domain/Repository.rst

 the default language records.

-Moreover, the relations of a record, which are often stored using default language uids, are translated in the final result set (so overlay happens).
+Moreover, the relations of a record, which are often stored using default language uids are translated in the final result set (so overlay happens).

 Example: Given a translated :sql:`tt_content` record having a relation to two categories (in the mm table translated tt_content record is connected to